 This timely volume addresses most critical issues, at a decisive turning point in the neoliberal conjuncture.
 With the cosmopolitan veneer stripped away, the repressive face of the state in late capitalism is becoming clear for all to see.
 The contributors undertake an exhaustive inquiry into different facets and forms of neoliberal authoritarianism.
 The take-home messages are that the state drives neoliberal authoritarianism and must remain a focal point of critique and political action among those fighting for a better world.

-Jonathan Davies, Professor of Critical Policy Studies at De Montfort University
+— Jonathan Davies, Professor of Critical Policy Studies, De Montfort University